Globalization and European Economies A

 You are expected to actively engage in class by asking questions, making comments, sharing ideas, etc. Learning is a two way road and the more you participate in class, the more the instructors will learn about how well you understand the material being presented, how to tailor and focus the course material, etc. An important component of your learning experience at DIS is the study tour visits we will undertake which are integrated into this course.
 In order to maximize the learning experience from the visits, there will be a study tour assignment connected with these visits.
 Further instructions on the study tour assignment will be posted early in the semester.

-There will be four different kinds of deliverables/evaluations besides general participation:
+There will be multiple different kinds of deliverables/evaluations besides general participation.
+Some of these are:

 - 10 quizzes distributed during the course